Kentucky Derby 2020: Your complete guide to Kentucky Derby day drinking

 Just kidding, it’s gonna be a shit show.

-This year, the Run for the Roses and Cinco de Mayo collide to create perhaps the single greatest drinking holiday on the Gregorian calendar, and we are here to enhance your chances of survival with all the Derby drinking essentials you need to keep you and your fellow linen suit enthusiasts happy and healthy.
+This year, the Run for the Roses moves from its traditional spot on the first Saturday of May to Labor Day, and though it will be without fans, the Kentucky Derby is still a favorite of so many.
+So we are here to enhance your chances of survival with all the Derby drinking essentials you need to keep you and your fellow linen suit enthusiasts happy and healthy.
 From barware to booze to what to make with said booze, we have you covered from gate to roses and everything in between, so enjoy yourself, enjoy the race, and remember: Bets placed after Drink No. 3 still count.

 So What Will We Need?

 A proper Mint Julep cup